SonicMastr/Pigs-In-A-Blanket/README.md

 Thanks to the efforts of [GrapheneCt](https://github.com/GrapheneCt) and [dots-tb](https://github.com/dots-tb) with Vita Piglet, and to [Zer0xFF](https://github.com/Zer0xFF) and [masterzorag](https://github.com/masterzorag) with the PS4 Piglet, we have finally obtained the first full OpenGL GLES 2.0 Compliant graphics library for the Vita.

 #### What does this mean?
 Developers who already have vast knowledge in standard GLES 2.0 will have no issue applying their knowledge to the Vita.
 You no longer have to remember Vita specific functions.
 You can just code without a worry.
 The only difference is that libScePiglet uses CG formatted shaders instead of GLSL.
 For info, check the CG resources provided at the end of this README.
-Piglet strives to be accurate to the standard, while also providing better memory utilization and performance by utilizing SceLibc and PTLA (Present and Texture Load Accelerator), an asynchronous hardware 2D processing unit, used for texture copy and format convertion/transfer.
-So when it comes to making applications for the Vita, you don't need to stress out wondering if it will work or not.

 #### GLFW support
 I ported [GLFW for the Vita](https://github.com/SonicMastr/glfw-vita) that exclusively uses Piglet.
 The only things that are wrong are keybinds (Yes.
 They will be changed).
 That is all.